 Related Content: Why the Demise of Plenti was Inevitable

 6. Premium Loyalty Programs (Fee-Based Loyalty Programs)

-Paid loyalty programs are the future for retailers.
+Premium loyalty programs are the future for retailers.

 More and more retailers are thinking about premium loyalty as the best way to increase loyalty with their best customers.
 Completely opposite from the traditional programs above, these fee-based loyalty programs require members to pay upfront for instant benefits that they can use anytime.